 Meanwhile, Islam is “hot” in today’s media.
 Many Christians talk about the Muslims who burn churches in Indonesia, persecute Christians in Egypt, fly airplanes into buildings, and hijack people in Yemen.
 For a long time these events occurred far away.
 But then trains where bombed by Muslims in Madrid and in the London underground, and a Dutch television producer was killed by a Moroccan in Amsterdam.
 Also it is observed that many Muslims seem reluctant to adapt to “Christian” European rights, claiming their own rights instead.

 The average European Christian is afraid of Muslims, and fear is the single biggest factor preventing them from relating to Muslims.
-How can Christians in Europe overcome their negative attitude of fear for Islam and Muslims and learn to respond with grace and share their lives with Muslims?
-On this website you’ll find a tool that I developed that could make a useful contribution to solving this problem, namely a five session training course called Sharing Lives.
+On this website you’ll find resources to help Christians in Europe overcome their negative attitude of fear for Islam and Muslims and learn to respond with grace and share their lives with Muslims.